uccser/cs-unplugged/docs/source/author/topics.rst

 - **Required Fields:**

+  - ``<learning-outcome-key>:`` This is the key for the learning outcome.
+    Each learning outcome has its own list of required and optional fields:

+    - **Required Fields:**

-  - ``<key> : <value>`` Key value pairs.
-The key will be used in other configuration files to reference this particluar learning outcome.
-The value is the learning outcome text that will be displayed to the user).
+      - ``text:`` The text of the learning outcome (this is what will be displayed to the user).

+    - **Optional Fields:**

+      - ``curriculum-areas:`` A list of curriculum area key (see example file below).

 A complete learning outcome structure file may look like the following:

 .. code-block:: yaml

-  binary-data-representation: Explain how a binary digit is represented using two contrasting values.
-  binary-count: Demonstrate how to represent any number between 0 and 31 using binary.
-  binary-convert-decimal: Perform a demonstration of how the binary number system works by converting any decimal number into a binary number.
+  no-physical-zeros-ones:
+    text: Justify why there aren’t actual 0’s and 1’s zooming around inside a computer.
+    curriculum-areas:
+      - computational-thinking

+  binary-correct-representation:
-  binary-justify-representation: Argue that 0’s and 1’s are still a correct way to represent what is stored in the computer.
+    text: Argue that 0’s and 1’s are still a correct way to represent what is stored in the computer.
+    curriculum-areas:
+      - computational-thinking
+      - data-representation

+  maths-comparing-numbers:
+    text: Compare numbers
+    curriculum-areas:
+      - numeracy

 .. _curriculum-areas-file: